KunoiSayami/teamspeak-input-helper.rs/README.md

 # Teamspeak Input Helper

-This program will help you input non-ascii character (like use input method) in teamspeak desktop version.
+This program will help you input non-ascii characters (e.g. using input method editor) in Teamspeak Linux version.

 ## License